Skip to main content

 How you'll learn

-Classes on this course are interactive and designed to be inclusive of students with different levels of academic knowledge and practical experience.
-You'll have one-to-one support from an allocated Personal Academic Tutor who'll meet with you regularly.
+We design classes to be interactive and inclusive, as everyone has different levels of knowledge and experience.
+You'll have one-to-one support from an allocated Personal Academic Tutor who'll meet with you on a regular basis.

 Full-time route

-The full-time route is studied over one year from October to September.
-Modules are taught on one evening per week with modules in two-hour blocks to accommodate students who work.
-For full-time students and those in their second year of part-time study, there are also ten mandatory dissertation classes on alternate Wednesday evenings during term time.
+You'll study the full-time route over one year from October to September.
+Modules take place on one evening per week, in two-hour blocks to accommodate those who work.
+There're also ten mandatory dissertation classes on alternate Wednesday evenings during term time.

-Additional online tasks and materials will be provided for students to complete independently.
-You're expected to read widely to supplement the material taught and to help you get the most out of your studies.
+We'll provide you with additional online tasks and materials to complete in your independent study time.
+We expect you to reader wider to supplement the taught material and to help you get the most out of your studies.

-The course will typically be taught as the following:
+The course will be taught as following (some details may be subject to change):

 Semester one (two core modules)